survivejs/webpack-book/manuscript/techniques/05_deploying.md

 }
 ```

 To make the asset paths work on GitHub Pages, `output.publicPath` field has to be adjusted.
-Otherwise, the asset paths end up pointing at the root, and that won't work unless you are hosting behind a domain root (say `survivejs.com`) directly.
+Otherwise, the asset paths end up pointing at the root, and that doesn't work unless you are hosting behind a domain root (say `survivejs.com`) directly.

 `publicPath` gives control over the resulting urls you see at *index.html* for instance.
 If you are hosting your assets on a CDN, this would be the place to tweak.
 In this case, it's enough to set it to point the GitHub project like this: